Skip to main content

 The courts provide a very limited number of forms.
 There are no statewide forms available for most guardianship or conservatorship actions.
 However, some circuit courts may offer minor guardianship forms, but they are not required to do so.
 You should consult with a lawyer whenever you are considering filing a guardianship or conservatorship case.
 You may find other resources on the website of the Oregon State Bar listed at the end of this document.

-A guardianship or conservatorship case should be filed in the county where the incapacitated person or minor child resides or is present.
-A conservatorship case may also be filed in the county where property of the incapacitated person is located, but only if the person does not live in this state and is not present in this state.
+A guardianship or conservatorship case should be filed in the county where the respondent resides or is present.
+If the respondent does not reside in this state and is not present in this state, a conservatorship proceeding may be commenced in any county where property of the respondent is located.

 Contact Us